jglovier/jglovier.github.io/_posts/2015-02-28-why-we-fear.md

 Today I got some news that scared the shit out of me.
 Someone very close to me was diagnosed with cancer rather unexpectedly.
 My heart sunk, and it was like getting punched in the gut.
 I felt mostly shock, and then lots of processing.

-Then, a bunch of emotions all flooded through me, ranging from fear, to surprise, so sadness, to gratitude.
+Then, a bunch of emotions all flooded through me ranging from fear, to surprise, to sadness, to gratitude.

 And then after a while, the feeling that stuck with me most was that I was scared.